 The source that’s usually cited for this quote is the December 14, 1955 issue of LOOK magazine.

-Sheen did say this line in an article in LOOK magazine and his use of it may be the most famous.
+Sheen did use this line in an article in LOOK magazine and it’s one of his his best known quotes.

 The LOOK magazine published in mid-December of 1955 was dated December 13, 1955.
 And, Sheen wasn’t featured in that issue.

-So, that appears to be the correct citation for Sheen’s use of the quip “An atheist is a man who has no invisible means of support.”
+So, December 14, 1954 is the correct date for Sheen’s use of “An atheist is a man who has no invisible means of support” in LOOK.

-It should also be noted that Sheen didn’t coin this famous quotation.
+It should also be noted that, contrary to what some people think, Sheen didn’t coin that famed saying.

 “An atheist, says John Buchan, is ‘a man who has no invisible means of support.’”

 His use, in a speech recorded in a law journal in 1935, was a reference to something he’d heard.